jyutzler/Bridge-Systems/system.md

 but with two 5+-card suits bid the highest first.

 #### 1♦
+A 1♦ response to 1♣ shows one of the following hand types:
+   * Rebiddable diamonds
+   * A game force with at least one major
+   * A balanced 6-8 points and a desire for opener to declare 1NT.

 A diamond suit is automatically skipped in favor of a major unless the hand is strong enough to force to game.
-1♦ may also show a balanced 6-8 points and a desire for opener to declare 1NT.
 #### 1NT
 1NT over 1♣ shows a balanced 8–10 HCP and denies a four-card major.
 Over 1♦ the range is wider (6-10 HCP).